bogdan-szabo-sociomantic/ocean-1/README.rst

   It can be reset to the beginning using `reset()` and queried for its iteration status using `finished()`

+``ocean.util.app.VersionedLoggedStatsCliApp``
+  This class now provides a StatsLog instance, configured from the [STATS] section in your configuration file.
+You can configure `file_name`, `max_file_size` and `file_count` in that section.
+  The StatsLog instance can be passed to a PeriodicStatsLog instance to have the usual 30 seconds logging as you all are used to.

 v1.8.1 (2013-10-21)
 -------------------